AztecProtocol/engineering-designs/docs/faucets/prd.md

 #### PERF-02

-Would-be validators SHOULD NOT need to wait more than 30 minutes to get added to the validator set (not necessarily the committee)
+Would-be validators SHOULD NOT need to wait more than 30 minutes to get added to the validator set (not necessarily the committee).
+The process SHOULD require under 5 minutes of active participation - ideally allowing validators to initiate the request and later return to find their node participating in the set.

 Why: There may still be some manual intervention to add validators to the set, but it should still be time-bound and quick.
 Where: Experience adding external validators to the set.